Common Issues and Areas of Concern

 The digestion of sugar requires a large volume of fluid.
 This fluid enters the intestine from the bloodstream to dilute the concentrated sugar molecules.
 This causes a rapid reduction of the body’s blood volume in a bypass patient.
 Since the normal digestive process has been altered, sugars cause a hyper-insulin response.
 This reaction to sugar and carbohydrates is called “dumping” and is accompanied by a number of symptoms including general weakness, rapid heart rate, ringing in the ears, stomach cramps, diarrhea and nausea.
 Dumping can last from 30 to 60 minutes and often can cause you to feel so tired that you will need to lie down until the symptoms subside.
 In cases of “late” dumping, the cause is often complex carbohydrates such as pasta.
 The symptoms are delayed but can include neurological changes and confusion.
 To avoid dumping syndrome, stay away from sugary drinks, limit simple sugars and add some protein to the meals where you consume carbohydrates.

 Most patients notice some increase in hair loss around 3 to 5 months following surgery.
 For some patients the amount of hair loss is dramatic.
 They describe clumps of hair in their brush or hair covering the floor of the shower.
 This occurs as part of the body’s response to sudden calorie and protein deprivation just after surgery.
 The body puts some of its normal maintenance activities “on hold” until nutrition is coming in again and the effects take a few months to show.
 In fact, nothing actually happens to the hair follicles except that they become “dormant” and at the time the hair loss is noticed, the follicles are probably busy regenerating hair.
 It is rare for patients to have thinner hair one year after surgery than they did prior to surgery.
 By 18 months after surgery, most patients have fuller and healthier hair because the body’s hormone balance has been significantly improved.
+A diet rich in protein might mitigate this somewhat.
 Be sure to consume about 80 grams of protein each day.

 Do not drink fluids at the same time you are consuming solid food.
 Maximize your protein consumption and wait 60 minutes before beginning your fluid consumption.
 You should also stop consuming liquids 30 minutes before meal times.
 You need to make every ounce of food count and if your pouch is filled with fluid, you will not be able to ingest an adequate amount of food.
 Drinking with meals tends to empty the pouch more quickly, interfering with the feeling of fullness and is not recommended.
 Try NOT to use a straw for drinking as this can fill you pouch with extra air.